skovnats/SVE-Systemic-Verification-Engineering/License/Declaration_of_Interim_Custody.md

 **Acknowledged symbolic co-custodians** (moral not legal capacity):
 **Pavel & Nikolai Durov, Lex Fridman, Tucker Carlson Team, Candace Owens, Jimmy Dore Show Team, AwakenWithJP, Julian Assange Foundation, Edward Snowden Trust.**

+### Symbolic or Moral Co-Custodians
+- Elon Musk (symbolic representative of technological frontier)

 They may — if willing — continue operations or delegate them to qualified entities in accordance with this Declaration.

 Involvement of symbolic co-custodians shall never imply personal liability.
+Their symbolic inclusion constitutes acknowledgment of alignment in principle, not transfer of ownership or obligation.

 ### 5a  Autonomous Continuity Clause